Twins vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has recorded 73 hits with 11 doubles, 10 home runs and 13 walks.
-He has driven in 33 runs with two stolen bases.
+- Bichette has 76 hits with 11 doubles, a triple, 11 home runs and 13 walks.
+He has driven in 37 runs with two stolen bases.

-- Bichette has recorded at least one hit in six straight games.
-During his last 10 outings he is batting .356 with a double, two home runs, a walk and five RBI.
+- Bichette hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 games he is batting .400 with a double, a triple, three home runs, a walk and nine RBI.

 Bichette Recent Games